-Messiah University prohibits the offenses of interpersonal violence (including dating or domestic violence), gender-based harassment, hazing, sexual assault, and stalking (as defined by the Clery Act) and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the University community.
-Toward that end, Messiah University issues this statement of policy to inform the campus community of our programs to address interpersonal violence, gender-based harassment, hazing, sexual assault, and stalking.
-Messiah University also affirms this statement of procedures for institutional disciplinary action in cases of alleged interpersonal violence, gender-based harassment, hazing, sexual assault and/or stalking, when it is reported to a University official.
+Messiah University prohibits the offenses of interpersonal violence (including dating or domestic violence), sex-based discrimination and/or harassment, hazing, sexual assault, and stalking (as defined by the Clery Act) and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the University community.
+Toward that end, Messiah University issues this statement of policy to inform the campus community of our programs to address interpersonal violence, sex-based discrimination and/or harassment, hazing, sexual assault, and stalking.
+Messiah University also affirms this statement of procedures for institutional disciplinary action in cases of alleged interpersonal violence, sex-based discrimination and/or harassment, hazing, sexual assault and/or stalking, when it is disclosed to a University official and reported to the University.
 Messiah University's responsibilities to address such behavior are broader than the law enforcement classifications of crimes and therefore our policy uses broader definitions.